typelevel/typelevel.github.com/posts/2018-08-25-http4s-error-handling-mtl.md

 ### User Interpreter

 And here we have a simple interpreter for our `UserAlgebra` for demonstration purposes so you can have an idea on how the logic would look like.
-In a real-life project an interpreter will more likely have some `Repository` as a dependency instead of using a `Ref`.
+In a real-life project an interpreter will more likely connect to a database instead of using an in-memory representaion based on `Ref`.

 ```tut:book:silent
 import cats.effect.Sync